edwindarmadi/QuantumWire_Trend_Analysis/README.md

 * The 2020 spike aligned with the onset of the COVID-19 pandemic, when consumer demand shifted heavily toward online electronics purchases.
 As market conditions normalized, sales declined—falling roughly 10% in 2021 and 46% in 2022—returning to a more typical pre-pandemic baseline.

-* The 2020 performance serves as a benchmark for QuantumWire’s strongest growth potential.
+* The 2020 performance serves as a benchmark for QuantumWire’s strongest growth opportunity.
 The surge was likely driven by high-demand product categories and accelerated online adoption.
-Analyzing the specific products, campaigns, and customer behaviors that fueled this period could help identify strategies to reignite sustainable growth in the current market.
+Analyzing the specific products, campaigns, and customer behaviors that fueled this period could help identify strategies to reignite an uptrend in Sales Revenue

 ## Sales Revenue By Product